 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.
-Areas of loose/ uneven flooring were noted.
+Notes No significant defects noted within the limitations of the inspection, however, some areas of loose/ uneven flooring were noted.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

-Internal joinery and kitchen fittings Repair category 1 Notes The kitchen units are of a modern type and appeared in good condition for their age and purpose.
-We have been informed by the vendor that the kitchen was refurbished in 2021.
+The kitchen fittings are generally in adequate condition for their age and type, however, general wear and tear was evident.
 Glass panelling was noted to some of the internal doors.
-We assume this is of an adequate safety type.
+It is assumed